MuLIAICHI/MuLIAICHI-n8n-what-the-hell-is-everyone-building/README.md

 - Create interactive dashboards
 - Build comparison tools
 - Add export formats (CSV, Excel)
+- Improve the web app UI
+- Add more training data

 ## 📄 License

-Feel free to use this for your n8n Learning Hub content and tutorials!
+MIT License - Feel free to use this for your n8n Learning Hub content and tutorials!

 ---

-**Happy Analyzing! 🎉**
+**Happy Automating! 🎉**

-For questions or improvements, reach out on mustaphaliaichi@gmail.com !
+For questions or improvements, reach out at mustaphaliaichi@gmail.com

+**Built with curiosity, completed with persistence.**